National and International Teaching/Lecturing and Examining Commitments:

 How does the limb, and especially the hand, dialogue with the world?
 And how does its anatomy enable it to do so?

-Pathology; deterioration; loss or adjustment through trauma and congenital malformations as well as the principles of reconstruction will be used to illustrate the characteristics of anatomy of the hand and upper limb.
+Pathology; deterioration; loss or adjustment through trauma and congenital malformations as well as the principles of reconstruction are used to illustrate the characteristics of anatomy of the hand and upper limb.

 Series of Lectures, Tutorials and Teaching Operative sessions